magic, miracles: receive my lunar letters

 As a prey animal, all Sheep have incredibly good senses of hearing and smell.
 Taste is also an important sensory aspect and, as herbivores, grazers, and foragers, Sheep exhibit clear preferences toward different foods.
 As ruminant animals, their four-chambered stomachs are built to extract a high amount of nutrients from their plant-based diets.

-Sheep are inquisitive animals and, like the sign of Aries, have the ability to discover and seize opportunity in seemingly impossible situations.
+Sheep are inquisitive animals and, like the sign of Aries, have the ability to discover and seize the opportunity in seemingly impossible situations.
 We can also all take a cue from Sheep’s highly efficient digestive system to be very deliberate when working with the things that fuel us, making sure we’re getting all we can out of them.

 The skin and fleece of Sheep have been revered for ages – hides and wool to create objects from the practical and mundane to the magnificent and magical.
 When thinking of Sheep’s hide, remember that skin is considered an organ and is, in fact, the largest organ of the body.
-Protecting all the delicate things inside, skin is essentially a huge sensor packed with nerves and keeps our brain in touch with the outside world.
+Protecting all the delicate things inside, the skin is essentially a huge sensor packed with nerves and keeps our brain in touch with the outside world.
 The majestic fleece of Sheep, like our own hair, is directly connected to their skin and provides an intense sensitivity, as well as protection from the elements, allowing them to thrive in diverse climates and environments.
 It is this protective and armor-like quality of Sheep’s fleece that contributes to its many magical qualities.

 Socially, Sheep desire order and prefer a defined structure, establishing who is in charge and how each member of their social group falls in rank.
 They are gregarious and form strong, close, relationship sub-groups within their flock.